antmendoza/temporal_java_workshop/src/main/java/io/temporal/workshop/_4/update/README.md

 ####  Implementation

-- Declare the signal in the workflow interface:
+- Declare an @UpdateMethod in the workflow interface:

 Open [./initial/MoneyTransferWorkflow.java](initial/MoneyTransferWorkflow.java) and comment out the following code: